- MIS Solutions

 You also have the ability to define mark-up percentages for each of your product types, or even for specific manufacturing processes within those product types e.g. prepress or finishing.
 This is particularly useful if you need to outsource part of the job and allows you to add a mark-up to the outsourced processes only.

 Performance Ratios allow you to define a mark-up by sector and product type, and this is the approach that we recommend to our customers.
 It’s particularly effective when used as part of a value-based pricing approach, and works on the idea that different sectors will pay more for certain products than other sectors will.
-For example, the retail sector will place more value on posters than the pharmaceutical sector, and so may be prepared to pay more.
+For example, the retail sector will place more value on posters than the pharmaceutical sector, and so could be prepared to pay more.
 You can determine the ‘rules’ for this by carrying out an analysis of your historical order data to arrive at your Performance Ratios.
-For more details on how to do that, you can download our guide to value based pricing here.
+For more details on how to do that, you can download our eBook: VALUE BASED PRICING FOR PRINT.

 When you create an estimate for a customer that has been tagged with their relevant sector, the MIS will look at the product/sector combination and apply the appropriate Performance Ratio to the estimate.
 The resulting price can be overruled to some extent, but it’s a great way for estimators to be shown the target mark-up they need to try and achieve.